Alexander Sørloth: Atlético Madrid

 On 3 August 2024, Sørloth transferred to fellow La Liga club Atlético Madrid for a fee in the region of €32 million.
 He signed a four-year contract.
 A few weeks later, on 19 August, he scored his first goal on his debut in a 2–2 away draw against his former club Villarreal.
 Later that year, on 21 December, he netted a stoppage-time goal in a 2–1 victory over Barcelona, securing his club's first away win over the latter since February 2006.

 On 10 May 2025, Sørloth scored a first-half quadruple against his former club, Real Sociedad, including a hat-trick within four minutes, breaking the previous record held by David Villa in 2006.
 In addition, he became the first player in La Liga history to achieve a hat-trick before the 12th minute, adding a fourth goal in the 30th minute.
 He concluded his debut season with 20 goals, finishing as his club's top scorer in La Liga.

+On 24 February 2026, he scored his first Champions League hat-trick in a 4–1 win over Club Brugge, securing his club's qualification to the round of 16.
+On 8 April 2026, he scored the club’s second goal in a 2–0 win against Barcelona in the Champions League quarter-finals.